A top of page original.jpg

-Toileting, intimate and personal care
+Intimate and personal care policy

 Clophill Preschool respects our children and encourages them to achieve their potential, this includes encouraging them to be as independent as they are able with their personal care.
 We will ensure that our children are: